rweigel/stats/notes.md

 > Suppose a set consists of ordered collections of $k$ elements ($k$-tuples) and that there are $n_1$ possible choices for the first element; for each choice of the first element, there are $n_2$ possible choices of the second element; ...; for each possible choice of the first $k-1$ elements, there are $n_k$ choices of the $k$th element.
 Then there are $n_1n_2...n_k$ possible $k$-tuples.
 (Devore p 66)

-Note that "elements" is used here, but in definition of tuple, objects is used.
+Note that "elements" is used here, but in the definition of a tuple, objects is used.

 **Example**